Gaddafi loyalism

 Libyan women chanting slogans in support of the regime in Tripoli in 2011, before the fall of Gaddafi.

 Gaddafi loyalism, also known as the Green resistance, consists of sympathetic sentiment towards the overthrown leader of Libya, Muammar Gaddafi, who was killed in October 2011, and his Third International Theory.
 Despite Muammar Gaddafi's death, his legacy and Jamahiriya ideology still maintains a popular appeal both inside and outside Libya into the present day.

 Sympathy for Gaddafi and his fallen government is viewed rather negatively by current Libyan authorities—both the legal government and extralegal militias— and even accusations of it can provoke harsh responses.
 In May 2012, the postwar government passed legislation imposing severe penalties for anyone giving favourable publicity to Gaddafi, his family, their regime or ideas, as well as anything denigrating the new government and its institutions or otherwise judged to be damaging to public morale.
 Derisively called tahloob ("algae") by anti-Gaddafi Libyans, suspected loyalists have faced strong persecution following the war.
 Around 7,000 loyalist soldiers, as well as civilians accused of support for Gaddafi are being held in government prisons.
 Amnesty International has reported large scale torture and other mistreatment and executions, of those perceived as enemies of the new government.

 Reports and rumours of organised pro-Gaddafi activity have persisted since the war's end.
 The Libyan Popular National Movement was organised in exile on 15 February 2012 (the first anniversary of the protests that led to the civil war) by former officials in the Gaddafi government.
 The party, banned from participating in Libyan elections, may have also cultivated links with armed pro-Gaddafi groups in Libya.
 Statements from the party sometimes appear on websites affiliated with the so-called "Green Resistance" (after the sole colour of Gaddafi's flag), a term sometimes used by sympathisers to refer to supposed pro-Gaddafi militant groups.

 Bani Walid, Ghat, Al Ajaylat, Brak, and Sirte are cities with large amounts of Gaddafi loyalism present.
+However, by the time he was killed in February 2026, Gaddafi's son Saif al-Islam Gaddafi was described as the only person who could unite Gaddafi loyalists following his father's downfall.

 Ideology

 The ideology of Gaddafi Loyalism follows the ideology of Muammar Gaddafi and Third International Theory.
-Third International Theory is a Left-Wing political movement which has elements of Arab nationalism, Nasserism, Anti-imperialism, socialism, Pan-Arabism, and principles of direct democracy.
+Third International Theory is a left-wing political movement which has elements of Arab nationalism, Nasserism, anti-imperialism, socialism, pan-Arabism, and principles of direct democracy.